 Recall from \eqref{eq:unnormfid} that the components of our non-normalized fiducial vector are $x_0 = -2-\sqrt{d+1}$ or of the form $z_j=\sqrt{x_0 y_j}$.
 When $y_j$ is a root of $p_3(t)$, then $z_j$ is a root of the polynomial $p_3(t^2/x_0)$.
 For all our examples, it turns out that with the particular choice of $x_0$, the latter polynomial factorises in $H_K[t]$ as

-We pick $p_4(t)$ as the minimal polynomial of the square roots.
+We pick $p_4(t)$ as the minimal polynomial of the square roots over the Hilbert class field $H_k$.
 The factorisation \eqref{eq:square_substitution} supports Conjecture~\ref{conj4}, as the roots $z_j=\sqrt{x_0 y_j}$ of $p_4(t)$ lie in the same field as the roots $y_j$ of $p_3(t)$.
 This also implies that the action of the Galois automorphism $\sigma_m$ on the roots $z_j$ is cyclic.